 Arduino is the best for beginners looking to get started with electronics for the first time.
 It features a combination of circuits, coding, DIY, problem-solving, and creativity, that marries together thinking across disciplines.
 Today, we're going to guide you step-by-step through getting your child started with Arduino.

-For live guidance and instruction creating with circuits and Arduino - the foundation of smart devices - join our award-winning live online Smart Devices: Arduino For Kids class.
-It's led live by an expert and designed by professionals from Google, Stanford, and MIT.
+For live guidance and instruction creating with circuits and Arduino - the foundation of smart devices - enroll your child in an award-winning live online Smart Devices: Arduino For Kids class.
+It's led live by an expert instructor and designed by professionals from Google, Stanford, and MIT.
+Your child will even earn a certificate!
+They might also enjoy our free online Snap Circuits monthly event led live by an expert:

 Answers to common questions about Arduino programming for kids